faiz-gh/faiz-gh.github.io/README.md

-# my-portfolio
+# My Portfolio
-This is my personal portfolio website built using bootstrap and will have gui for adding and updating my info dynamically with firebase database
+This is my portfolio website built using HTML and CSS.
 ## Color Palette
 ```css
 /* Color Theme Swatches in Hex */